The-OpenROAD-Project/bazel-orfs/README.md

 )
 ```

-Macro from the example above spawns the following Bazel targets:
+The macro from the example above spawns the following Bazel targets:

 ```
 Dependency targets: